SameetPati/PromotionalService/README.md

   SKU,SKU,SKU,A,B,C,Z,AA,CC,A,A,B,B,D

   Invalid Item, Z Item Not Present in the SKU.
-Ignoring the Item Invalid Item, AA Item Not Present in the SKU.
-Ignoring the Item Invalid Item, CC Item Not Present in the SKU.
-Ignoring the Item
+Ignoring the Item\n Invalid Item, AA Item Not Present in the SKU.
+Ignoring the Item\n Invalid Item, CC Item Not Present in the SKU.
+Ignoring the Item\n

   Adding 130 for [A, A, A]
   Adding 45 for [B, B]